Danvil/q0/README.txt

 Q0 is a fast and customizable C++ template library to find the global optimium of a static or time-dependent function defined over a general class of state spaces.
 The library can handle arbitrary combinations of cartesian vectors and spatial rotations.

 This library is not a local optimization library!
 Some special local optimization algorithms (i.e. Nelder-Mead) are included.
-All provided algorithms only rely on function evaluation and do not assume that derivatives are available.
+Q0 works with any function defined over the state space.
+Functions do not need to have derivatives or be smooth.

-Q0 has mainly been used for high-dimensional human motion tracking throughout my PhD thesis.
+Q0 has mainly been used throughout my PhD thesis for human motion tracking with a high-dimensional skeleton model.
 However it is currently in a state of re-structuring so not all elements might work as expected.

 USE AT YOUR OWN RISK!

-Supportes Space Components:
+Available Space Components:
 * Cartesian (fixed or dynamic dimension)
 * SO(2) (two-dimensional rotation)
 * SO(3) (three-dimensional rotation)

-There is also limited support for constraints on spaces:
+Available constraints on spaces (experimental):
 * Interval/box constraint on cartesian space
 * Interval constraint for SO(2)
 * Cone/Twist constraint for SO(3)

 Optimization Algorithms:
 * Mont Carlo Random Sampling
-* Nelder-Mead Simplex Method (local)
+* Nelder-Mead Simplex Method (local optimizer)
 * Particle Swarm Optimization (PSO)
-* Differential Evolution
+* Differential Evolution (under construction)

-Tracking Algorithms:
+Tracking Algorithms (under construction):
 * Condensation Particle Filter
 * Annealed Particle Filter
 * Hierarchical Particle Filter